hermesthecat/sourcegraph2api/src/README.md

 #### [`config/`](./config/README.md)

 Manages all application configuration.
-It reads environment variables from the `.env` file and provides a type-safe `config` object available throughout the application.
-It also maintains a registry (`modelRegistry`) of all supported language models.
+It reads environment variables from the `.env` file, merges them with dynamic settings from the database, and provides a type-safe `config` object available throughout the application.

 #### [`models/`](./models/README.md)

 This is the **Model** layer that defines the database schema.
-Using Sequelize ORM, database tables (`User`, `ApiKey`, `Cookie`, `UsageMetric`) are abstracted as TypeScript classes, and their relationships (`hasMany`, `belongsTo`) are established here.
+Using Sequelize ORM, database tables (`User`, `ApiKey`, `Cookie`, `UsageMetric`, etc.) are abstracted as TypeScript classes, and their relationships (`hasMany`, `belongsTo`) are established here.

 #### [`services/`](./services/README.md)